Student Tuition Accounts can be viewed by the student on the College BIONIC system under Self-Service/Campus Finances. .

-Incidental Deposit: A $600 Deposit is billed, payable in full, before the beginning of each semester to cover the cost of books charged at the bookstore and other incidental charges that arise during the semester.
+Incidental Deposit: A $600 deposit is billed, payable in full, before the beginning of each semester to cover the cost of books charged at the bookstore and other incidental charges that arise during the semester.
 Each student will begin the term with $600 credit on their OneCard which will be charged for purchases and incidentals.
 This is a required fee.
+OneCard information can be found at brynmawr.edu/onecard including a link to the GetFunds site where students can access details of their OneCard activity.

 Billing/Payment due dates: Bills for the following semester’s tuition, room, board, Student Association fee, and Deposit are rendered in July and December.
 Tuition and Fees must be paid in full before the beginning of the semester and, to avoid last minute congestion, preferably by wire or mail in advance.
 Students whose fees are not paid are subject to dismissal from the College.
 Unpaid accounts are also subject to a 1% per month late fee, cancellation of OneCard privileges and participation in the meal plan, exclusion from Room Draw and the withholding of transcripts.
 If there are any outstanding charges at the end of the term, no diploma or official transcript will be issued.
 Transcripts may be withheld at any time for non-payment.

-Payment Plan: Students who prefer to pay tuition and fees in monthly installments may do so through a plan provided by Sallie Mae.
+Payment Plan: Students who prefer to pay tuition and fees in monthly installments may do so through a plan provided by Higher One.
 The 10 month plan begins May 15th and concludes February 15th and is offered as an annual plan only.
 Enrollment is open until August 15th however missed payments must be made at time of enrollment.
 One half of the annual plan is credited to the Student bill each semester.
 There is a small enrollment fee.
-For additional information or to enroll please visit https://tuitionpay.salliemae.com.
+For additional information or to enroll please visit https://tuitionpaymentplan.com.
+Higher One may also be reached by phone at 800-635-0120.

 Meal Plans: First year students are required to be on the full board plan both semesters of their first year at the College.
 Upperclass students are required to be on the full board plan unless they are living at 710 College Ave, the Ira De A. Reid House or the Haverford College Apartments, all housing where there are full kitchens.
 Residents in these areas may choose to go off the board plan entirely.
 Those wishing to waive the Full Board plan should, before the beginning of the semester, provide written notification to Barbara Wilson, Student Accounts Supervisor, in the Business Office.
 A financial penalty will be incurred if notification is made after the semester begins.